Drug Charges Defense Lawyer

 Texas recognizes a number of drug-related crimes that you could be charged with, and any one of them can land you in serious legal jeopardy.

-Drug charges are often based on the officer’s interpretation of your intent, as well, so it’s not uncommon for people to get overcharged.
+Drug charges are often impacted by the officer’s interpretation of your intent, so it’s not uncommon for people to get charged with a more serious crime.
 This is often an intimidation tactic used to pressure you into accepting a lesser charge in a plea bargain or to make you into some sort of public example.

 Your drug crime attorney will be able to help you regardless of which exact drug offense you’ve been charged with: